okichan/portfolio_v2/readme.md

 I changed it to "menu" which is much more self-explanatory.

-# Enough talk, here is the website.
+# Ok here is the website.
 ### https://tomomioki.netlify.com/